 What I did not know about Lean was that he was not a particularly intellectual man and he could show astonishing ignorance about something as fundamental as the nature of gravity.
 The reason was his interest was entirely driven by his instinct to tell stories.
 If a story had come up that required him to understand gravity he would probably have mastered it.

 Finally I have recently started reading Carol Read, A Biography, by Nicholas Wapshott.
-Reed easily earns his place as one of the immortals of the cinema on the strength of The Third Man (1949) alone (I urge you to catch the brand new print of the film about to go on cinema release in the UK) but I am also a huge fan of his musical Oliver!
+Reed easily earns his place as one of the immortals of the cinema on the strength of The Third Man (1949) alone (I urge you to catch the new print) but I am also a huge fan of his musical Oliver!
 (1968) which, with each passing year, is looking increasingly like a beautiful capturing of a certain spirit of old London - exemplified by the glorious 'Who Will Buy" sequence.
+I performed in this as a milkmaid as a prep-school boy in the 1970's - an experience that has never quite left me!

 I had no idea that Reed was the illegitimate son of the Victorian actor/manager Herbert Beerbohm Tree, a now obscure figure who once bestrode London's theatre land like a colossus.
 Wapshott usefully provides a 'biography within a biography' of Beerbohm Tree, supplying a fascinating glimpse into a lost world.
 To give an idea of how successful Beerbohm Tree was he was able to build Her Majesty's theatre in the Haymarket in Central London and created a private apartment for himself inside the dome at the top.
 A compulsive philanderer he ran two family homes, one his wife's and one his mistess's.
 Carol Reed was the son of his mistress and was inordinately proud of his father's renown until his mother was called down to King's School Canterbury to order his son not to talk about his father because of the shame of illegitimacy in Edwardian England.
 The impact of this conversation changed him forever.